MicrosoftDocs/azure-docs/articles/azure-monitor/app/java-standalone-config.md

-You can also enable this feature using the environment variable `APPLICATIONINSIGHTS_PREVIEW_INSTRUMENTATION_AZURE_SDK_ENABLED` (which will then take precedence if the corresponding property is also specified in the json configuration).
+You can also enable this feature using the environment variable `APPLICATIONINSIGHTS_PREVIEW_INSTRUMENTATION_AZURE_SDK_ENABLED` (which will then take precedence over enabled specified in the json configuration).

 ## Suppressing specific auto-collected telemetry